logeast/magic-lottery/docs/guide/index.md

 ## Usage Example

-Here's a simple usage case for the MagicLottery.
+Here's a simple usage case for the Magic Lottery.

 ```js
 import MagicLottery from "magic-lottery";